A vital, dynamic aspect of human life

 Deacon of Worship

-Jonah assists in the planning and leadership in the Sunday chapel services and also plans and leads Tuesdays Night Watch and devotional service on Tuesday nights in Horn Meditation Chapel.
+Emma Kate assists in the planning and leadership in the Sunday chapel services and also plans and leads Kairos and devotional service on Tuesday nights in Horn Meditation Chapel.

 Deacon of Service

-As deacon of service, Zach's main duty is to plan and execute large service events throughout the year.
+As deacon of service, Alyssa's main duty is to plan and execute large service events throughout the year.

 Deacon of Spiritual Nurture

 Zoe Clark ‘20 | Harrisburg, Pa. | Religious Studies

 Zoe will plan and organize the spring and fall religious and spiritual life.

 Liam Fyfe ‘20 | Lititz, Pa. | Religious Studies